These RV Costs Catch People Off-Guard

 How to prevent major RV damage

 Making repairs cannot be ignored for very long without serious structural or cosmetic damage.
-Budget and stick to a regular RV maintenance schedule by using an online tool such as Maintain My RV.
+Budget and stick to a regular RV maintenance schedule by using an online tool such as RV LIFE Maintenance.
 You’ll save money, enjoy more time on the road, and get more out of the resale price when you sell it.

 3. Tire blowout damage to the RV itself